DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 The application works with blog post data.
 It authenticates a user, determines his or her permissions, and selectively enables the following data operations:

-- List existing Post records
+- Lists existing Post records
-- Display a photo of a Post author
+- Displays a photo of a Post author
-- Create new Post records
+- Creates new Post records
-- Archive a Post record
+- Archives a Post record
-- Display a report based on Post records
+- Displays a report based on Post records

 ## Prerequisites